Behavioral Prediction Markets

 None of this is coordinated by any individual.
 It's emergent behavior from seven corporations sharing data and optimizing for their individual metrics.
 The Rothwell brothers designed it this way—a machine that creates the misery it profits from, with no single decision-maker to blame.

 The Inspire Prediction Market scandal of 2182 was the most public example: Inspire ran internal prediction markets on user crises, then deliberately accelerated those crises through targeted content.
 But Inspire was caught because they were clumsy.
-The truly sophisticated manipulation is invisible.
+The truly sophisticated manipulation is invisible—embedded in the algorithmic fabric of daily life.

 Suki Reeves wakes at 4:47 AM, thirteen minutes before her alarm, because her body has internalized the opening bell.
-The BehaviorExchange pre-market starts at 5:00 and she needs to be at her desk by then.
+The BehaviorExchange pre-market starts at 5:00.
 She's been a behavioral futures analyst at Good Fortune for eleven months.
-She's twenty-six.
 She hasn't slept well since month three.

 Her workstation occupies a converted shipping container in Good Fortune's analytics campus—row upon row of identical containers, each housing a single trader and their holographic displays.
 The containers are soundproofed.
 Nobody here wants to hear each other think.